EMPOWERing Engineers for Positive Change

 The EMPOWER program consists of multiple modules, with each module being a series of workshops.
 The current modules are intended for faculty and staff; additional modules for students are being planned.
 Program participants who complete all three workshops for a given module will be recognized at a college event.
 The completion of four separate modules will be recognized with an EMPOWER certificate.
 Participation in the EMPOWER program is a great way for faculty to show their commitment to advancing equity and inclusion, and can be mentioned in the contributions-to-diversity statement as part of merit and promotion cases.

-This work is funded by Chevron Corporation and the College of Engineering in partnership with faculty from the Departments of Bioengineering, Civil and Environmental Engineering, Industrial Engineering and Operations Research, Materials Science and Engineering, Mechanical Engineering and Nuclear Engineering, as well as students from Black Graduate Engineering and Science Students, Latinx Association of Graduate Students in Engineering and Science, Graduate Women in Engineering, Black Engineering and Science Students Association (BESSA), Society of Women Engineers (SWE) and Hispanic Engineers and Scientists (HES).
+This work is funded by Chevron Corporation and the College of Engineering in partnership with faculty and students from all departments, including representatives from the Black Graduate Engineering and Science Students (BGESS), Latinx Association of Graduate Students in Engineering and Science (LAGSES), Graduate Women in Engineering (GWE), Black Engineering and Science Students Association (BESSA), Society of Women Engineers (SWE) and Hispanic Engineers and Scientists (HES).